Corbet family: Scottish branch

 The first Corbet in Scotland came from Shropshire, and settled in Teviotdale under Earl David (later King David I of Scotland) in the first quarter of the 12th century.
 He is said to have obtained the manor of Fogo which he held as a vassal under the Earls of Dunbar.

 Robert fitz Corbet appeared in Scotland in about 1116 as one of the retinue of Earl David, who later became King David I. The author, Augusta Corbet, who wrote The Family of Corbet – Its Life and Times, says that Robert was the son of Roger Corbet and grandson of Corbet le Normand.
 It is said he belonged to the family which held Drayton in Northamptonshire.

 Robert Corbet was a witness in the instrument or Inquisition made by David, Prince of Cumberland, into the lands belonging to the old Church of Glasgow, and is also a witness in other deeds of David when he was King of Scotland (1124–53).

 In 1745 the Corbets supported the British Government.
 When Bonnie Prince Charlie landed in Scotland.
 Robert Corbet, then provost of Dumfries, rode out with his men to meet him and warned the Prince to stand aside as Dumfries would have nothing to do with him.
 He then returned to Dumfries and locked the gates against the Prince.

 Throughout the 17th and 18th centuries, Corbets were busy in Scotland in a variety of occupations, including shipmasters, tanners, tailors, schoolmasters, weavers, etc. In 1784, James Corbett was a weaver in Larkhall and in Hamilton, other Corbetts were prospering in the late 18th century.
 Janefield, part of the Tollcross estate and now a cemetery, was occupied and farmed by a James Corbett in 1751.

+The Scottish Corbett branch of the family currently hold the title Baron Rowallan.
+Their arms include the raven seen on the arms of the English branch of the family and they share the same motto Deus Pascit Corvo - God feeds the ravens.